ADGEfficiency/adgefficiency.github.io/_posts/2017-04-30-machine-learning-in-energy-part-one.md

 The success of modern machine learning in solving fundamental computer science problems such as computer vision and natural language understanding comes from giving machines the ability to **experience the structure of the world** .

 We take this for granted.
 We can see the physical strucutre of the world through sight.
 We experience time - understanding the relationship between the past, present and future.

-Modern machine learning allows machines to understand to this structure in a raw form.
+Modern machine learning allows machines to understand to this structure using the same inputs that we do.

 Previously computers were given abstract visions of the world.
 Performance required programmers to create these abstractions (also known as feature engineering) to reduce dimensionality and help the machine understand what parts of the data were important.
 This dimensionality reduction is not ideal for two reasons - it both removes infomation and requires us to engineer this view of the world.